vineeta07/IEEEWeb-2025/Contributing.md

 # Contributing to the IEEE DTU Website

+Refer to [IEEE-DTU](https://www.ieeedtu.in/) existing website for the design to be build as

 These guidelines ensure smooth collaboration, clean code, and a respectful working environment for all contributors.
 Please read carefully before contributing.

  1. Git & Branch Management